-Our 1994 Class C Motorhome Renovation
+Our 1994 Class C Motorhome Renovation (for under $500!)

 This post may contain affiliate links.
 See our affiliate disclaimer here.

 We knew we couldn’t afford a fancy, new motorhome.
-And the ready-to-drive used rigs at dealerships were still a bit out of our price range.
+And the ready-to-drive used rigs at dealerships were out of our price range.
 Our only choice was a pre-owned fixer-upper from Craigslist.
 But we knew if we bought a used camper, we’d need to do a major motorhome renovation to make the rig feel like our first home together.

 Before: